shufflrr/userguide/src/getting-started.md

 * Every presentation is a story
 * Every slide is a scene

-To create a folder, click the little down-arrow on the right side of the parent folder name.
+To create a folder, click the three dots next to the parent folder name.
 "Create Folder" is one of the options.
 The new folder will be inside this one.

 ![How to make a folder](img/upload-makefolder.png)